TomasTomecek/show-me/README.md

 # `show-me`

-This is a simple tool to show you history of your Github contributions.
+This is a simple tool to show you history of your GitHub contributions.

 ```
 $ show-me